Health

 The role of the digestive system is to break the eaten food or drinks into smaller parts and, after that, move this liquid or food through your GI tract, meaning moving this food from the mouth to the anus as waste.
 Breaking down the food is essential to help your body get sufficient nutrients and transfer these nutrients to where they are required.
 Your hormones and nerves help in controlling the digestive process.
 The large intestine absorbs water, and after it is digested, the waste products become stool.
 In order to stay healthy, it is essential to digest the food or nutrients properly.
 Otherwise, your body will not work, and you will feel sick.
 The role of the digestive system is not only to break down nutrients into parts; it also helps you grow and generate energy and work on your cell repair.
 Examples of nutrients are carbohydrates, fats, proteins, and minerals.
 Protein aims to break into amino acids.
 Carbohydrates split into simple sugars, and fats break into glycerol and fatty acids.

-4 Concentric Layers of the GI Tract
+Four Concentric Layers of the GI Tract

 The gastrointestinal (GI) tract comprises four concentric layers: Mucosa, Submucosa, Muscular Layer, and Serosa.
 The structure of these layers can vary based on their function and the digestive system of different regions.